 - work with schools and local community groups

-A large part of the role involves liaising with both internal and external staff and departments, including technical staff, artists, curators, contractors, conservators, departments such as education, finance, marketing and PR, and the museum shop.
+- liaise with internal and external staff and departments, including technical staff, artists, curators, contractors, conservators, departments such as education, finance, marketing and PR, and the museum shop.

 - Starting salaries for museum/gallery exhibition officers typically range from £19,000 to £25,000.